 If you are in a highly regulated industry like health care, government, or financial services, you already know the company you choose must be able to support you in meeting strict legal requirements.
 Failing to do so could damage your relationship with those you serve and may even lead to fines or lawsuits.
 That’s why it’s important to understand the compliance measures your language service provider has in place before you make the decision.
 Make a list of all the legal requirements that govern your industry so you can ensure the provider you choose meets these standards.
-In healthcare for example, if your new provider offers video remote interpreting, does the video quality comply with Section 1557 of the Affordable Care Act?
+In public sector bodies for example, does your new provider comply with EU procurement regulations?
 Is the audio clear and free of delays?
-Is the connection meeting the security requirements to ensure compliance with HIPAA?
+In health care, will the new provider fit into NHS regulations and procedures?
 Is the video interpreter qualified?
-By the same token, are your important documents translated by qualified translators?
+Similarly, are your important documents translated by qualified translators?

-Your new provider should be well-versed in the regulations for your industry and be able to share proof of compliance with any applicable laws, such as the Americans with Disabilities Act (ADA), Centers for Medicare and Medicaid Services (CMS) regulations, HIPAA, and others.
-Providers should also be able to demonstrate the language qualifications of their interpreters by sharing their testing and training records.
+Your new provider should be well-versed in the regulations for your industry and be able to share proof of compliance with any applicable laws, such as the Accessible Information Standard Specification, the EU’s General Data Protection Regulation (GDPR), and others.
+Providers should also be able to demonstrate the language qualifications of their interpreters by sharing their testing and training records as well.

 4. Assess the Technology